The robust bilevel continuous knapsack problem with uncertain coefficients in the follower's objective: Discrete uncorrelated uncertainty

 The uncertainty set is defined as which leads to $c_1^-/a_1 < \dots < c_n^-/a_n < c_1^+/a_1 < \dots < c_n^+/a_n$.
 Note that, since all these values are distinct, the optimistic and pessimistic approach do not have to be distinguished for this instance.

-In the following two lemmas, we investigate the structure of optimum follower's solutions and of the leader's objective function, respectively.
-Both is done for a large range $[\varepsilon, M)$ of values for $b$, which will be useful to understand the two different behaviors the function can have in the actual range $[b^-, b^+]$ afterwards, depending on the subset sum instance being a yes or a no instance.
+In the following two lemmas, we investigate the structure of optimal follower's solutions and of the leader's objective function, respectively.
+Both are done for a large range $[\varepsilon, M)$ of values for $b$, which will be useful to understand the two different behaviors the function can have in the actual range $[b^-, b^+]$ afterwards, depending on the subset sum instance being a yes or a no instance.

 \begin{lemma} Let any leader decision $b \in [\varepsilon, M)$ be given.
 Then, for every optimal choice of the adversary, the resulting follower's solution~$x$ satisfies $x_i\in\{0,1\}$ for all~$i \in \{2,\dots,n-1\}$. \end{lemma}